Thank you to those who attended the 17th Annual National Conference in Davis, California, October 12 – 14, 2017, hosted by UC Davis.

 Discover sessions, workshops, seminars, and performances for our 2017 conference in Davis.
 The conference enables people to build and sustain relationships that link stories, fulfill the democratic purposes of higher education, and address collective challenges.View The Schedule

 2017 Call for Participation | C.A.L.L.
 [Communities.
 Arts.
 Lands.
 Learning.]

 We are in a period of pervasive polarization, in which fundamental issues of equity and inclusion are at stake.
 This extraordinary moment calls for an extraordinary vision of the future.

 This gathering will create a space for all to come together and explore: What does democracy, social justice and equity mean to “us” – in an inclusive and fully participatory sense?

 We are seeking your thoughtful, critical, and artistic responses to the C.A.L.L. of our time.Call For Participation

-Submit a proposal for the 2017 IA conference.
-Proposed sessions should be as interactive as possible, and provide opportunities for sharing and co-creating practical and theoretical frameworks that guide our understanding of engaged art, scholarship, and design.
+The proposal submission portal for the 2017 IA conference is now closed.
+Conference sessions are as interactive as possible, and provide opportunities for sharing and co-creating practical and theoretical frameworks that guide our understanding of engaged art, scholarship, and design.

 - Pecha Kucha